Fourier-based Inversion of Partial X-ray Transforms in n Dimensions: Conclusion

 \section{Conclusion}

-This article provides a self-contained proof for inversion formulae for certain kinds of partial X-ray transforms, in $n$ dimensions.
+This article provides a self-contained proof for inversion formulae for certain kinds of partial X-ray transforms, in $n \geq 2$ dimensions.
 While these inversion formulae constitute pure mathematical results which may be of interest to some, our primary motivation was to produce inversion formulae which are computationally expedient for use in X-ray computerised tomography.
 This has been accomplished by phrasing the inversion formulae as convolution-backprojection and backprojection-convolution methods.
-Two examples have been provided on how these formulae specialise to particular parallel-beam scanning setups, and another two examples for cone-beam scanning setups.
-The author intends on a separate publication describing a computer implementation of the cone-beam inversion formula.
+Examples have been provided on how these formulae specialise to particular parallel-beam and cone-beam scanning geometries.
+A symbolic computer implementation for the cone-beam example in \S\ref{sec:ex_cone_cylinder} (cylindrical source locus) is described in \cite{grewar2024preprint}.